PhilipDaniels/gapix/README.md

 # TODO
 - Check EOFs everywhere?
 - Declaration bug?
 - Move model into its own crate.
-- Control decimal precision

 - Reverse geocode the stopped stages and the first and last point.
   Use a separate crate, maybe publish it.
-- Track splitting
+- Track splitting.
+Put file-level waypoints on the nearest split track.
-- Waypoint processing
+- Waypoint processing for warnings etc.
-- Create an IndentingWriter based off the 'indent_write' crate.
 - Use Rayon - CAN'T - Time crate blows up in to_local_offset.
 - Change to use Chrono and Chrono-TZ?
 Probably.
 First need to be able to reverse geocode lat-lon to timezone name.